This guide will show you how to interrogate the hostname of an Ubuntu server.

 and the hostname

-command to change your hostname, things are much more intricate with Ubuntu 18.04.
-Here are the various places you have to go and look to change the hostname:
+command Here are the various places you have to go and look to change the hostname:

 hostnamectl